paulmossman/easy-aws-privacy-vpn/README.md

 #### 14. Check your IP (optional)

 Visit [https://www.whatismyip.com](https://www.whatismyip.com) again.
-Your ISP should now be be "Amazon" or "AWS", and your location should match the Region that you're using.
+Your ISP should now be "Amazon" or "AWS", and your location should match the Region that you're using.

 ### VPN Session Teardown Steps